VirtuosArs/LightBox/README.md

 # Bootstrap4 Sass Gulp template

-This is a simple Bootstrap4 Sass and Gulp template
+This is a simple Lghtbox demo and new way of font loading

 ## Getting Started